UBC-MDS/airpyllution/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `AirPyllution` for local development.
+Here's how to set up `airpyllution` for local development.

-1. Download a copy of `AirPyllution` locally.
+1. Download a copy of `airpyllution` locally.
-2. Install `AirPyllution` using `poetry`:
+2. Install `airpyllution` using `poetry`:

     ```console
     $ poetry install